CDLUC3/ezid-service/.github/ISSUE_TEMPLATE/maintenance-account.md

 5. Rename the original group to *_nonpaying (Rushiraj)

+6. Re-enable user login (Rushiraj)

-6. Add "active: false" flag to shoulder entry in master_shoulders.txt.
+7. Add "active: false" flag to shoulder entry in master_shoulders.txt.
 (John)

-7. Associate the shoulder with CDL.CDL datacenter in master_shoulders.txt (John)
+8. Associate the shoulder with CDL.CDL datacenter in master_shoulders.txt (John)

-8. Remove datacenter in master_shoulders.txt (if no longer in use) (John)
+9. Remove datacenter in master_shoulders.txt (if no longer in use) (John)